yazz/VisualJS/README.md

 ### When will Neo4j be back on the scene?
-Those of you who have followed Coils for a long time will know that one of the big features was the Neo4j integration, until we dropped full Neo4j support in June 2015.
-Neo4 still works with Coils, and Cypher queries can still be issued from Clojurescript, but what Neo4j does not have right now however is a client side cache in Coils.
-At the time it was thought that the Coil client side Neo4j support would be enough for realtime support, but the author Zubair was wrong about this.
+Those of you who have followed Coils for a long time will know that one of the big features was the Neo4j integration.
+Since Coils is moving to a real time model we dropped full Neo4j realtime support in June 2015.
+Neo4 still works with Coils, and Cypher queries can still be issued from Clojurescript, but just not in realtime mode as Neo4j does not have a client side cache in Coils and it is too tricky to implement right now.
 At the time Neo4j was chosen for the following reasons:

 - Easy to setup Neo4j on a developer machine, without having to create a schema first
 - Rich data model, using Neo4j labels can also mimic database tables